The True Story of Thalidomide in the US

 The true story of thalidomide distribution in the United States lay buried for over half a century.

 Author, Jennifer Vanderbes, pored through thousands of FDA documents, extensive court records, and archives on two continents to follow the trail of thalidomide far beyond what was previously reported publicly.
-A groundbreaking reconstruction of the events of 1956-1964 will be presented in her forthcoming book – WONDER DRUG: THE SECRET HISTORY OF THALIDOMIDE AND ITS HIDDEN VICTIMS (Random House, 2023).
+A groundbreaking reconstruction of the events of 1956-1964 is now made public in her groundbreaking book – WONDER DRUG: THE SECRET HISTORY OF THALIDOMIDE IN AMERICA AND ITS HIDDEN VICTIMS (Random House, 2023).

 Her efforts not only bring this dark chapter of US history to light; but have brought many US survivors together, who had previously not known each other, nor even their own connections to the drug.

-The upcoming Random House investigative book by Jennifer Vanderbes.
+The Random House investigative book by Jennifer Vanderbes.

 Grünenthal headquarters in Stolberg Germany.
 (Photo courtesy Norbert Schnitzler)